BPLIM/Workshops/Guides/03_External_Server/External_Server_Guide.md

 >

-- Sylabs runs a first test on the validity of your script and releases the button 'Build' (click on it)
+- Sylabs will validate your script.
+Once successful, the **Build** button will be enabled.
+Click it to proceed.

-- Follow the outcome at the bottom of the screen and check for possible error messages
+- Monitor the build process at the bottom of the screen and check for any error messages.

-- Once you succeed in building the container, you can send us the definition file with your changes
+- Once the container builds successfully, send the **definition file with your changes** to the BPLIM Team.

 ### Use the container in BPLIM's server

-- Open a `Terminal`
+1. Open a **Terminal**.

-- Move to your project's folder
+2. Move to your project’s container folder:

   ```bash
     cd /bplimext/projects/PXXX_name/tools/containers
   ```

-- Start the container by typing
+3. Start the container

   ```bash
     singularity shell YOURPROJECTID.sif
   ```

-- The prompt of the `Terminal` will show: `Singularity`
+4. The Terminal prompt will change to show: `Singularity`

-- Start RStudio by typing `rstudio` (small caps)
+5. Start RStudio by typing `rstudio` (small caps)

 >